dorkodu/sage/sage.md

 ### Documentation

-All types in the introspection system provide a `description` attribute of type **string** to allow type designers to publish documentation in addition to data capabilities.
+All types in the introspection system provide a `description` attribute of type **string** to allow type system designers to publish documentation in addition to data capabilities.

 ### Deprecation